-James is flexible, approachable and is already making an impression with instructing solicitors, despite his relatively junior call.
-He is happy to talk matters through informally on the telephone prior to instruction and aims to turn around any papers within 14 days.
+James is flexible, approachable and and aims to turn around any papers within 14 days.
+He is happy to talk matters through informally on the telephone prior to instruction if needs be.

 James has a busy personal injury practice, and is often in court up to four to five times per week.
 He is instructed by both claimants and defendants in a range of fast-track and multi-track matters, and has experience in cases involving:

-James is also often instructed in cases involving an element of fraud and/or dishonesty and has recently written a book titled: 'A practical guide to QOCS and Fundamental Dishonesty', and which can be purchased at: http://www.lawbriefpublishing.com/product/qocsandfundamentaldishonesty/
+James is also often instructed in cases involving an element of fraud and/or dishonesty and has obtained findings of the same for defendants on several occasions.
+He has recently written a book titled: 'A practical guide to QOCS and Fundamental Dishonesty', and which can be purchased at: http://www.lawbriefpublishing.com/product/qocsandfundamentaldishonesty/

 Examples of recent work includes cases involving:

-James is also regularly instructed to appear at inquests, and is happy to do so where there are some prospects of success.
+He is happy to appear at inquests where there are some prospects of success.

 James frequently delivers training for solicitors and costs firms, and has been invited to speak on costs at national events such as the 2018 conference for the Society of Clinical Injury Lawyers.
 He also regularly writes about costs related matters for various websites, and has recently written a book on QOCS and fundamental dishonesty, titled: 'A practical guide to QOCS and Fundamental Dishonesty', and which can be purchased here.